RAXR-Capstone/project_danger_zone/README.md

 - There is evidence to suggest that there is a difference in injuries reported during Fiesta
 - There is not evidence to suggest that there is a difference in injuries reported during Spurs games (home games)
 - There is evidence to suggest that there is a difference in injuries reported during July 4th weekend (and more of these accidents are due to intoxication than other days)
+- Region within city does not affect injury rates

 We created a Gradient Booster Classifier model (undersampling techniques used) that performed with 63% accuracy, and 61% recall.